Leron33/Graph-matching/graphmatch_er/README.md

 Compare_er_iteration.m: code for performance comparison on ER model with algorithms applied iteratively.

-Verifyscaling.m: code for verify the scaling results in the paper.
+Verify_scaling.m: code for verify the scaling results in the paper.